 Can I really stop drinking?

 Once you have accepted that you are dependent on alcohol, the next step is to decide if you want to stop or not.
 Sitting down with a piece of paper and adding up the cost of your alcohol addiction and by laying out the strain it has put on your family relations, you can see the problem more clearly.
 By making a list of pros and cons you can put a visual to the damage alcohol is causing in your life.
-It is important to be honest when making these lists.
+It is important, to be honest when making these lists.
 These lists are for you and there is no reason to hide behind the truth.
 Without confronting this addiction honestly, recovery is impossible.

-Setting goals, quit dates and vocalizing your plans to others.
+Setting goals, quit dates, and vocalizing your plans to others.

 This is an important step.
-Deciding if you want to stop all together or just cut back on your drinking can help you set goals to what your plans are.
+Deciding if you want to stop altogether or just cut back on your drinking can help you set goals for what your plans are.
 Put into perspective what you think you truly need to accomplish to get your life back.
 By setting a date to quit, you can prepare for the future.
 Be sure to vocalize this date to friends and family so they can be there to ensure you stick to the goals.
 It is vital for recovery that you adhere to the quit date.

-Depending on the severity of your addiction and the amount of years you have been drinking, you may need to find a safe way to detox.
+Depending on the severity of your addiction and the number of years you have been drinking, you may need to find a safe way to detox.
 Many people who have been heavy drinkers for years require medical supervision during the withdrawal stage.
 It is important that if you feel you need medical attention during this stage, you seek it out.
 Some symptoms of alcohol withdrawal include: